MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-requirements.md

 You can customize default work item types or add a custom work item type.
 Supported customizations include the following:
 - Add custom fields
-- Add custom controls to gain enhanced functionality
 - Modify workflow states and add custom rules to support business workflow processes
 - Customize backlogs and boards to support additional work item types
 - Add custom portfolio backlogs, up to five in total
+- Add custom controls to work item forms to gain enhanced functionality.

 ### Add work items to product backlog or board